ladinasedera/php-laravel-mix/README.md

-# Stand-alone php project with laravel mix and vuejs
+## Stand-alone php project with laravel mix and vuejs

-## About
+### About

 This is a sample stand-alone php project with laravel-mix using [PHP](php.net) & [VueJS 2](https://vuejs.org) and [Laravel Mix](https://laravel-mix.com) build with [YARN](https://yarnpkg.com) or [NPM](https://www.npmjs.com)

+### Requirements

+- Required :
+You need to have a basic understanding of laravel-mix, vuejs and vue router.
+- Optinal : Understanding [sass](https://sass-lang.com/documentation), because you can use a simple css.

-## Installation
+### Installation

-Just run the below command and enjoy !
+Just run the below command and enjoy!

 ```
 #yarn